csstools/cssdb/STAGES.md

 > “This idea is not silly.”

-A **Working Draft** [championed] by a [W3C Working Group].
+A **Working Draft** [championed] by a [W3C Working Group] or implemented by at least two [recognized browser vendors].
 It should be considered relatively unstable and subject to change.
 Stage 2 features are tied to a particular way of solving a problem.
+This feature should be considered somewhat unstable and subject to change.
+Polyfill authors and users could experience changes to their codebase as the specification evolves.

 ---